j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 ---
-title: "Obsidian Copilot"
+title: "What does it take to add Copilot to Obsidian?"
 date: 2023-09-30T15:53:49+02:00
 publishdate: 2023-09-30T15:53:49+02:00
-description: "What does it take to build your version of Github Copilot?
-Find out here, where I explain how I built the Obsidian Copilot plugin."
+description: "Ever wanted to have Copilot-like completions in Obsidian?
+It is now possible.
+This blog post explains how I created the Copilot Auto Completion plugin for Obsidian."
-tags: []
+tags:
+  - Obsidian
+  - Copilot
+  - LLM
+  - AI
 draft: false
 math: false
 image: "/cover.png"
 use_featured_image: true
 featured_image_size: 600x
 ---

 Ever since I got access to GitHub Copilot, I have been truly amazed by its capabilities.
 It continuously keeps feeding me possible completions for my code and text.